-Does Your Cigna Policy Cover Rehab and Substance Abuse Treatment?
+Does Your Cigna Policy Cover Drug & Alcohol Rehab?

-If you’re like most people entering treatment, insurance coverage is a huge concern, and with good reason; high-quality, effective drug and alcohol treatment isn’t inexpensive.
-Unfortunately, it isn’t always easy to determine precisely what services your insurance plan will cover.
+If you’re like most people entering treatment, the cost of rehab and your insurance coverage is a huge concern, and with good reason; high-quality, effective drug and alcohol treatment isn’t inexpensive.
+Unfortunately, it isn’t always easy to determine exactly what services your insurance plan will cover.

-Cigna does cover substance abuse treatment, and states that their approach is to provide every person with access to quality, patient-centered care, and consistent, meaningful outcomes.
+Cigna does cover substance abuse treatment and states that its approach is to provide every person with access to quality, patient-centered care, and consistent, meaningful outcomes.

-Cigna offers many benefits that can help individuals who are suffering from substance abuse and behavioral health problems.
+Cigna offers many benefits that can help individuals who are suffering from a range of substance abuse and behavioral health problems.
 However, sorting through your Cigna insurance plan may be a little overwhelming and may leave you wondering if you will be able to take advantage of the benefits this insurance company has to offer.
-There’s no need to worry, however, because our knowledgeable team here at 1st Step Behavioral Health will help you navigate through your policy to find out what will be covered by your plan.
+But at 1st Step Behavioral Health in Pompano Beach, Florida, our knowledgeable team will help you navigate through your policy to find out what will be covered by your plan.

 Cigna and Addiction Treatment: Transparency in Coverage